gwen-interpreter/gwen/README.md

 > Gwen = [G]iven [W]hen Th[en]

 We wanted to build a behavior driven automation tool that could use Gherkin to automate acceptance testing and robotic processing with little or no coding required on behalf of the user.
-So we developed an interpreter to read Gherkin features as input and produce executing instructions as output through automation engines that can be developed, shared, and reused.
+So we developed an interpreter to read Gherkin features as input and produce executing instructions as output through automation engines that can be developed and shared.

 What engines are available?
 ---------------------------